ArianRai/Documentation/Typescript.md

 type C = 'hello'
 ```

-You can have _optional properties_ on object types so is not mandatory to pass them at declaration
+You can have _optional properties_ on object types so is not mandatory to pass them at declaration and _readonly_ properties so it can´t be changed once declared

 ```typescript
 type Person = {